zaliven/Phishtank-Visual/README.md

 visualizer.py - Receives a pandas dataframe and utilizes Matplotlib to build plots.
 Converts plot images to base64 and sends them back to the main application.

-plot.ipynb - A jupyter notebook to analyse the dataset before loading
+plot.ipynb - A jupyter notebook to analyse the dataset before loading.
 ```

 ## ETL Pipeline